-How To Fix Samsung Magician Unable To Find SSD Error
+How To Fix Samsung Magician Not Recognizing SSD Error

 Before performing the recommended troubleshooting steps for this particular problem I suggest that you try restarting your computer first.
 This will refresh the operating system as well as remove corrupt temporary data and is quite effective in fixing most software related issues.